anyuzx/Prongs/src/contents/posts/2019-08-26-customize-netlify-cms-preview.md

 tags:
   - javascript
 ---
 This site is hosted on [Netlify](https://www.netlify.com/) and configured with [Netlify CMS](https://www.netlifycms.org/).
 I normally would like to write my post or other contents on this site using **vim** or other text editors.
-However, sometimes it is convenient to be able to edit contents online (in the browser) and Netlify CMS allows me to just.
-Two biggest benefits I find of using CMS is the UI and the ability to write on any computer accessible to the internet.
-I can just login https://www.guangshi.io/admin/ in my office computer and start editing.
+However, sometimes it is convenient to be able to edit contents online (in the browser) and a CMS allows me to do just that.
+I can just login https://www.guangshi.io/admin/ in any computer and start editing.
+In addition, a CMS provides UI to easier editing.
 The post written and saved in the admin portal is directly commited to the GitHub and trigger a rebuild on Netlify. *This very post you are reading now is written and published using Netlify CMS admin portal.*

 The Netlify CMS provides a preview pane which reflects any editing in real-time.
 However, the default preview pane does not provide some functionalities I need, such as the ability to render math expression and highlight syntax in code blocks.
 Fortunately, it provides ways to [customize](https://www.netlifycms.org/docs/customization/) the preview pane.
 The API `registerPreviewTemplate` can be used to render customized preview templates.
 One can provide a React component and the API can use it to render the template.
-This functionality allows me to incorporate `markdown-it` and `prism` directly into the preview pane.
+This functionality allows me to incorporate [**markdown-it**](https://www.npmjs.com/package/@iktakahiro/markdown-it-katex) and [**prismjs**](https://prismjs.com/) directly into the preview pane.

 ![Editing in the Netlify CMS admin portal.
 The right hand side is the preview pane](https://tva1.sinaimg.cn/large/006y8mN6ly1g6dn4aya4nj31i90u0woe.jpg)

 In this post, I will demonstrate,

-* How to write a simple React component for the post
+* How to write a simple React component for the post.
-* How to use [markdown-it](https://github.com/markdown-it/markdown-it) and [prism.js](https://prismjs.com/) in the template
+* How to use [markdown-it](https://github.com/markdown-it/markdown-it) and [prism.js](https://prismjs.com/) in the template.
-* How to pre-compile the template and use it
+* How to pre-compile the template and use it.

 ---

 ## A simple React component for custom preview

-The simplest preview template would just render a title and the body of the markdown text.
-Thus, using the variable `entry` provided by Netlify CMS, the template can be written as the following,
+I guess a simple preview template would render a title and the body of the markdown text.
+Using the variable `entry` provided by Netlify CMS, the template can be written as the following,

 ```js
 // Netlify CMS exposes two React method "createClass" and "h"